Sheethalhn/sp18-202-code-warriors/README.md

 Start page (Menu - world) - Start button will start the game level 0.
 Help button will give instructions for level 0.

 Level0 - Collect heart crystal and build life, avoid health damage by avoinding the fireballs.
 Collect swords to fight enemies in next level.
-After a specific time to build health and sword score, the level ends.
+After a specific time given to build health and sword score, the level ends goes to below page.

 Level 1 Welcome Page (level1help - world) - Start button will start the game level 1.
 Help button will give instructions for level 1.

-Level1 - (work in progress) - Attack enemies using the swords.
+Level1 - (work in progress) - Attack new enemies using the swords.
 There are 3 types of enemies.
-Attacking increases game points and  reduces sword count.
+Attacking with sword increases game points and reduces sword count.
 Not attacking and colliding directly with an enemy reduces health.
+When sword score reaches zero, Blackpanther is unable to attack with swords.
+(He can choose to switch mode to level0 to increment sword score?)

 ## Week 3 (4/21/2017): Minutes of the meeting